hypothesis/publisher-account-test-site/README.md

-# Hypothesis Publisher Account Demo Site
+# Hypothesis Publisher Account Test Site

-This is an example application showing how content publishers can use [Hypothesis](https://hypothes.is)' Publisher Account feature to add annotation functionality to their pages which is integrated with their existing account system.
+This is a web app to test how content publishers can use [Hypothesis](https://hypothes.is)' Publisher Account feature to add annotation functionality to their pages which is integrated with their existing account system.

+Note that this is only intended for us at Hypothesis to test the integration functionality internally, it's not intended as a demo or example for publishers.

 Publishers who just want to add the Hypothesis client to their pages and allow users to annotate using Hypothesis accounts can simply [embed Hypothesis](https://hypothes.is/for-publishers/).